HasanProgrammer/Domic-CoreService/README.md

 ### Key Features

 - **Event and Message Handling** :
     - Provides advanced tools for working with events and messages across services
     - Highly configurable to ensure seamless integration with messaging systems such as `RabbitMQ` and `Kafka`

 - **Distributed Caching** :
     - Tools for better and more efficient use of distributed caches like `Redis`

 - **Monitoring Tools** :
     - This project integrates several powerful tools for monitoring all errors, requests, and more.
 These tools are essential for maintaining visibility into the system's health and performance, ensuring that any issues are quickly identified and addressed
       In the following sections, we will provide a detailed explanation of how to use these monitoring tools and their functionality.
 You will learn how to effectively track errors, monitor incoming requests, and gain insights into the overall performance of your     s       ervices
     - For monitoring all `Events` and `Logs`, the system uses tools such as **FileStorage** - **ELK** and its central service ( **StateTracker** ) from the `Domic` project .
 This setup is used to record and report all created events, as well as to log errors and system request logs, which are collected in a MongoDB database

 - **Infrastructure Tools** :
     - Includes tools for leveraging .NET infrastructure capabilities more effectively
-  - Supports patterns such as `Middleware` and `Mediator` with high configurability for professional use
+    - Supports patterns such as `CQS` - `CQRS` - `Mediator` and etc with high configurability for professional use
-  - Configuration and optimizations for tools such as **gRPC** - **Docker**, and many other .NET tools or third-party tools
+    - Configuration and optimizations for tools such as `gRPC` - `Docker`, and many other .NET tools or third-party tools

 ---